 Geode place cards

-If you’re into all things new age and numinous, you probably love crystals.
-You can incorporate your passion for gems into your wedding by writing your guests’ names on geodes of all kinds instead of using standard paper place cards.
+If you're into all things new age and numinous, you probably love crystals.
+You can incorporate your passion for gems into your wedding by writing your guests' names on geodes of all kinds instead of using standard paper place cards.
 They can also double as wedding favours.
 You can also check rustic boho weddings for inspiration.

 Copper and brass accents are so in ATM!
 There are plenty of ways to work this metallic hue into your big day, from flatware to jewellery to stationery, so choose your own adventure.